Sucrose Ester (E473)

 • Anti-stick and anti-clumping performance

-• Inhibition of sugar crystallisation
+• Control of crystallisation

 • Improved flow, coating, and enrobing behaviour